It's important to continue therapy even if it's difficult to get used to at first. Once you start to feel the benefits, you'll never look back.

 Romero-Corral A, Caples SM, Lopez-Jimenez F, Somers VK.
 Interactions between obesity and obstructive sleep apnea: implications for treatment.
 Chest.
 2010 Mar;137(3):711-9.
 At the time of the writing of this manuscript, Dr Romero-Corral was supported by a Postdoctoral Fellowship from the American Heart Association.
 Dr Caples is supported by NIH grant HL99534.
 Dr Lopez-Jimenez is a recipient of a Clinical Scientist Development Award from the American Heart Association.
 Dr Somers is supported by NIH grants HL-65176, HL-73211, and 1UL1 RR024150, and by the Mayo Clinic College of Medicine.

-Palnitkar G, Zimmerman S, Cistulli P. Sleep apnea in adults: identifying risk factors and tailoring therapy.
+Palnitkar G, Zimmerman S, Cistulli P. Sleep apnoea in adults: identifying risk factors and tailoring therapy.
 Medicine Today 2012, 13(8):14-23